Carolina Coyotes

 The Carolina Coyotes are a professional basketball team in Columbia, South Carolina, and members of The Basketball League (TBL).

 History

-On October 23, 2020, The Basketball League (TBL) announced the Charleston Coyotes were approved as a expansion franchise for the upcoming 2021 season.
+On October 23, 2020, The Basketball League (TBL) announced the Charleston Coyotes were approved as an expansion franchise for the upcoming 2021 season.

 The team is owned by Perry Bradley Jr. Building Better Communities and Head Coach of the Carolina Coyotes.

-On April 1, 2021 it was announced that the team moved to Columbia, South Carolina and renamed the Carolina Coyotes.
+On April 1, 2021, it was announced that the team moved to Columbia, South Carolina and renamed the Carolina Coyotes.